pauljcoles/should-it-be-automated/docs/USER_GUIDE.md

 ### Interpreting Scores

 **High Priority for Automation** (67-100):
-- High user frequency and business impact
+- High usage frequency and impact if broken
 - New or significantly modified functionality
 - Easy to implement (standard components)
 - Affects multiple areas